Comparing orthogonal calculus and calculus with Reality: Higher categorical analysis

 commutes, by which we mean that there is a natural equivalence of composites

 By an adjoint argument using that the vertical adjunctions are equivalences of $\infty$-categories, it suffices to exhibit a natural equivalence

-Let $\Theta$ be an object in the $\infty$-category of spectra with an action of $C_2 \ltimes U(n)$, or equivalently a bifibrant object in the model category.
+Let $\Theta$ be a bifibrant object in the model category of spectra with an action of $C_2 \ltimes U(n)$.
 By the classification theorem for calculus with Reality, see~\cite[Theorem 7.1]{TaggartReality}, the left-hand side applied to $\Theta$ is naturally levelwise weakly equivalent to the functor

 whereas by the classification theorem for orthogonal calculus, see~\cite[Theorem 7.3]{We95} and \cite[Theorem 10.3]{BO13}, the right-hand side is naturally levelwise weakly equivalent to the functors

 hence it suffices to exhibit a natural isomorphism between these functors.
 First note that $C_2$-fixed points commutes with $\Omega^\infty$, hence there is a natural equivalence